 Inflammation is bad for hormone health and every other bodily function except when it is acute inflammation for healing injuries such as stubbed toe.

 Green tea contains the antioxidant epigallocatechin gallate or EGCG which improves insulin sensitivity.
-Research studies including this one and this research showed improved glucose control and insulin sensitivity with consumption of green tea.
+Research studies including this one and this research showed improved glucose control and insulin sensitivity with the consumption of green tea.
 But hold the sugar!

 Lignans are compounds that help with estrogen balance by helping to produce more estrogen if you are deficient and take out the excess when there is excess.